ROBERT SIEGEL, Host:

-Mr. UTTER: The way, as I understand the technology, the backend server is going to recognize a certain number of valid pass codes during a particular period of time to the way the circuit is made.
-It's going to generate numbers based on the time that you press it.
+UTTER: The way, as I understand the technology, the backend server is going to recognize a certain number of valid pass codes during a particular period of time.
+The way the circuit is made, it's going to generate numbers based on the time that you press it.
 For it to properly work with a backend server, it has to have a way to be able to recognize the time that it's being pressed and for the server on the other end to also recognize a valid pass code that could come through at that particular time.

 SIEGEL: So it sounds like my super secure credit card would not just have a circuit in it and a button and a display, it would have a clock in it...